 The causes and consequences of fisheries conflict around the Horn of Africa.
 Journal of Peace Research (2021), Colleen Devlin, Sarah M. Glaser, Joshua E. Lambert, and Ciera Villegas.

 The Human Right to Water and Sanitation: Using Natural Language Processing to Uncover Patterns in Academic Publishing.
 Water (2021), Christopher Faulkner, Joshua E. Lambert, Bruce Wilson, and Matthew Faulkner.

 Introducing the Commons Synthesis Project: Topics and trends in the study of common-pool resource.
-International Journal of the Commons (Forthcoming), Joshua E. Lambert, Graham Epstein, Jennifer Joel, and Jacopo Baggio.
+International Journal of the Commons (2021), Joshua E. Lambert, Graham Epstein, Jennifer Joel, and Jacopo Baggio.

 Reassessing Private Military and Security Company (PMSC) ‘Competition’ in Civil War: Lessons from Sierra Leone.
 Small Wars & Insurgencies (2019) - Issue 3, Christopher Faulkner, Joshua E. Lambert, and Jonathan Powell.

 Fish Wars: The Causes and Consequences of Fisheries Conflict in Tanzania.
 One Earth Future, with Sarah M. Glaser, Colleen Devlin, Ciera Villegas, and Natasia Poinsatte.
 (PDF)

 What belief in extraterrestrial visitors to Earth reveals about trust in elections.
 The Conversation, with Anthony Licciardi Jr.

 Peeling back the layers on the role of private security companies in Africa.
 The Conversation, with Christopher Faulkner and Jonathan Powell.

 Why Sudan’s deadly crackdown on protestors could escalate in coming weeks.
 The Conversation, with Eric Keels